damiankao/seeker/README.md

 # Seeker #

 ## Description ##
 A javascript library for visualization of biological sequencing data.
 In addition to a standard library of components (checkboxes, menu, buttons..), I plan to code three components: annotation viewer, genome browser, and sequence editor.

+The seeker javascript library currently has 3 dependencies (located in the ext folder):

+1. [D3.js](https://github.com/mbostock/d3): Used for all svg rendering and DOM manipulations
+2.	[crossfilter.js](https://github.com/square/crossfilter): Used primarily in the genome browser component.
+This decision is still tentative.
+3. [FlexiColorpicker.js](https://github.com/DavidDurman/FlexiColorPicker): Used for the color picker control

+There are several components to the seeker javascript library (located in the js folder).
+I will consolidate them all into one .js file when I am done.
+So far there are:

+1.	seeker.control.js: Contains all the standard control elements (checkboxes, sliders, option menus)
+2.	seeker.util.js: Contains all utility functions and data binding functions for MVC
+3.	seeker.annotator.js: Contains the annotator element used to render sequence feature figures
+4.	seeker.browser.js: Contains the genome browser element.
+Still in progress.

 ## Annotation viewer ##
 **Version 1.0**